 In the context of disputes between the Corporation and a competitor, legal proceedings have been initiated by the Corporation and against the Corporation.
-At this stage of proceedings, management of the Corporation is in the opinion that the outcome is not expected to have a material adverse effect on the Corporation's results or on its financial position.
+At this stage of proceedings, management of the Corporation does not expect the outcome to have a material adverse effect on the Corporation's results or on its financial position.